SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

     - Use it to safely synthesize on Mixermon floors + gain experience points and skill points.
 - Nixer Scroll
     - Essentially a 50% chance to flip the dungeon's balance on its head.
-    - Use it on Porkys or Dragons to turn Porgon, Archdragon, Abyssal Dragon floors into bonus zones.
+    - Use it on Porkys or Dragons to turn Porgon, Archdragon, Abyss Dragon floors into bonus zones.
     - Some players write Nixer on any Blank Scrolls they obtain without a second thought,<br/>since it's possible to get the Blank Scroll back from a Monster License when changing floors.
 - Extinction Scroll
     - Throw it at a monster to make that monster family not spawn for the remainder of the adventure.